Primer on Shade Grown Coffee

 More recently, farmers have been returning to traditional methods of farming for several reasons.

-- Consumers are demanding organic coffees more and more.
+• Consumers are demanding organic coffee more and more.

-- Some have found that it actually is more economical to grow coffee under the “traditional” method.
+• Some have found that it is actually more economical to grow coffee using the “traditional” method.
 In addition to reduced cost, some of the variations of growing shade coffee allow for increased profits through crop diversification.
 There are, theoretically at least, fewer costs because you reduce fertilizer and pesticide usage.
 Not only do these chemical treatments cost money, but they also cost labor dollars to utilize.

 Is It Worth The Fuss?

 Farmers are finding out that growing technified coffee is not as economical as once thought and has become a burden on the growing soils.
 It is a short-term success in a long-term commodity.
-If one plans on being successful indefinitely then one must make sure that commodity can prosper.
+If one plans on being successful indefinitely, then one must make sure that the commodity will prosper.

 An obvious question that must be raised at this point is, ‘Is shade-grown coffee merely hype?
 Perhaps.
 Just how special is it to buy coffee that has not had any fancy chemicals or genetic engineering to it?
 Is this technologically inferior coffee worth the extra money?
 Will it alone prevent ecological disasters?